Drawing by Evan Bissell

 - How do we determine if an event is historically significant?

 - What are some other significant events in the United States Civil Rights Movement?
-Who were involved?
+Who was involved?

 - How have civil rights laws, court decisions, and events affected individuals in your family or community?